FIND US ON TALKING WORKS : www.talkingworks.co.nz

-Carol works with individuals and Carol and Roy are available to work with couples and family members.
-Couples and family members are seen with both counsellors present in the session.
+Couples and family members are seen with both counsellors (Carol and Roy) present in the session.
 This ensures a gender balance is maintained and both partners are attended to.

 address(es) and phone numbers by e mail to email@example.com

 Our practice hours for couples vary according to numbers being seen in any one week and we try to make times that suit your schedule and ours.

 The information on this site applies to 2016-7

 We also suggest you read the information further down this page titled, "Guidelines for clients seeking counselling or therapy in New Zealand"

 Carol and Roy supervise counsellors, health professionals, agency managers and educators.
 We welcome enquiries about our supervision services.

 In 2013 Roy gained accreditation as a supervisor for addiction counsellors and professionals affiliated to the Drug and Alcohol Practitioners Association of Aotearoa New Zealand.